Photograph manipulation: In advertising

-Photo manipulation has been used in advertisement for television commercials and magazines to make their products or the person look better and more appealing than how they look in reality.
+Photo manipulation has been used in advertisements for television commercials and magazines to make their products or the person look better and more appealing than how they look in reality.
 Some tricks that are used with photo manipulation for advertising are: fake grill marks with eye-liner, using white glue instead of milk, or using deodorant to make vegetables look glossy.

 Celebrity opposition

 Photo manipulation has triggered negative responses from both viewers and celebrities.
 This has led to celebrities refusing to have their photos retouched in support of the American Medical Association that has decided that "[we] must stop exposing impressionable children and teenagers to advertisements portraying models with body types only attainable with the help of photo editing software".
 These include Keira Knightley, Brad Pitt, Andy Roddick, Jessica Simpson, Lady Gaga, and Zendaya.

 Brad Pitt had a photographer, Chuck Close, take photos of him that emphasized his flaws.
-Chuck Close is known for his photos that emphasize skin flaws of an individual.
+Chuck Close is known for his photos that emphasize the skin flaws of an individual.
 Pitt did so in an effort to speak out against media using image manipulation software and manipulating celebrities' photos in an attempt to hide their flaws.
 Kate Winslet spoke out against photo manipulation in media after GQ magazine altered her body, making it look unnaturally thin.
 42-year-old Cate Blanchett appeared on the cover of Intelligent Life's 2012 March/April issue, makeup-free and without digital retouching for the first time.

 In April 2010, Britney Spears agreed to release "un-airbrushed images of herself next to the digitally altered ones".
 The fundamental motive behind her move was to "highlight the pressure exerted on women to look perfect".
 In 2014, Hungarian pop vocalist and songwriter Boggie produced two music videos that achieved global attention for its stance on whitewashing in the beauty industry: the #1 MAHASZ chart hit "Parfüm" (Hungarian version) and "Nouveau Parfum" (French version) from her self-titled album Boggie, which reached two Billboard charts (#3 Jazz Album, #17 World Music Album).
 In the videos, the artist is shown singing as she is extensively retouched in real-time, ending with a side-by-side comparison of her natural and manipulated images as the song fades out.